Mountain Biking: 3 Tips to Conquer Your Fears (from a Soldier with Stage 4 Cancer)

 The first time I dropped a hand grenade into an 18 inch deep hole and then crawled back 1 foot just in time for it to go off was pretty terrifying.
 (Don't worry - that is how it's supposed to happen, but it doesn't stop you almost sh*tting your pants the first time you do it).

 As a new mountain biker, I realised that braving these things in my personal and work life has helped me immensely.

 Having to do scary things gives you a new perspective on fear.
 It teaches you that you are braver than you know, but also that it is ok to be scared.
 As long as being scared isn't stopping you from doing the things you want!

-There are some things you can do to get your mind right before the body will follow.
+Here are my top 3 tips to get your mind right so that the body will follow.

 Naming your fear will help separate it from you.
 Whatever you choose to call it make sure you use the new name when thinking of or referring to what frightens you.